 In this paper we have shown that a NC framework can give rise to a logarithmic correction to the black hole entropy, which is a purely quantum effect.
-Our model consists of a $\kappa$ deformed NC scalar field on a classical RN black hole background, coupled to a NC U(1) gauge field.
+Our model consists of a κ -deformed NC scalar field on a classical RN black hole background, coupled to a NC U(1) gauge field.
 The NC algebra considered here arises from an Abelian Drinfeld twist, known as the angular twist.
-It is adapted to the isometries of the background RN geometry, with the associated stationary Killing vector field $\partial_t$ and the axial Killing vector field $\partial{\phi}$ .
+It is adapted to the isometries of the background RN geometry, with the associated stationary Killing vector field ∂t and the axial Killing vector field ∂{φ} .
 The analysis was performed using the brick-wall method in the lowest order of the semiclassical WKB approximation.

 It is well known that in the commutative setup, the lowest order in WKB does not lead to logarithmic correction to the black hole entropy.
 There one has to go beyond the semi-classical limit in order to obtain such logarithmic corrections.
 However, the results obtained here indicate that the NC framework is capable of revealing the quantum effects in the black hole entropy even at the lowest order in the WKB.
-This is consistent with and provides further evidence towards the hypothesis that the NC framework is capable of encoding at least some quantum effects of curved spacetime [24, 25].
+This is consistent with and provides further evidence towards the hypothesis that the NC framework is capable of encoding quantum effects of curved spacetime [25, 26].

-In addition, to the best of our knowledge, this work provides the first derivation of the logarithmic correction to the Bekenstein-Hawking entropy using a Drinfeld twist arising from a $\kappa$ -deformed Hopf algebra.
+In addition, to the best of our knowledge, this work provides the first derivation of the logarithmic correction to the Bekenstein-Hawking using a Drinfeld twist arising from a κ -deformed Hopf algebra.
 The choice of the twist operator is certainly not unique, but the angular twist used here captures a lot of features present in other Abelian twists.
-It is important to note that the angular twist (3.4) used in the paper is made of vector fields $\partial_t$ and $\partial{\phi}$ .
+It is important to note that the angular twist (35) used in the paper is made of vector fields ∂t and ∂{φ} .
 As a result, the deformations of any metric that has these vectors as Killing vector fields are exactly zero.
-We have considered RN metric in this paper, which has $\partial_t$ and $\partial{\phi}$ as Killing vector fields.
-Consequently, as has been shown in [29, 30], the only NC correction that shows up is the correction between the coupling between the U(1)potential and the charged scalar, leading to (3.5).
-In order to investigate the possibility of NC corrections to the metric, one could try to consider some different metrics which can be derived, as the solutions, of the underlying NC gravity theory.
-In such cases it is expected in general that in general additional corrections to the BH entropy will appear, which is a matter of further analysis.
-We would like to also mention that the NC corrections to BH are generally smaller than other quantum gravity corrections due to the fact that the NC scale determined by the deformation parameter a is the smallest scale in the problem.
+We have considered RN metric in this paper, which has ∂t and ∂{φ} as Killing vector fields.
+Consequently, as has been shown in [36, 37], the only NC correction that shows up is the correction between the coupling between the U(1) potential and the charged scalar, leading to (36).
+In order to investigate the possibility of NC corrections to the metric we either have to consider a more general twist [64, 65] (not made entirely of Killing vector fields) or different metrics (with less symmetries).
+In such cases it is expected in general that there might be additional corrections to the BH entropy, which is a matter of further analysis.

 Black hole entropy can be described in the brick-wall model [4, 5] as well as using entanglement of the degrees of freedom between the two sides of the horizon [21, 22].
-It is a remarkable fact that both these approaches lead to an almost identical UV divergence in the black hole entropy, and it has been argued that the black hole entropy obtained from these seemingly different approaches are indeed related [18, 23].
-The universal nature of such an UV divergence in the black hole entanglement entropy is related to the Type-III nature of the associated von Neumann algebra of observables appearing in these quantum field theories [55, 56].
+It is a remarkable fact that both these approaches lead to an almost identical UV divergence in the black hole entropy, and it has been argued that the black hole entropy obtained from these seemingly different approaches are indeed related [18, 24].
+The universal nature of such an UV divergence in the black hole entropy is related to the Type-III nature of the associated von Neumann algebra of observables appearing in these quantum field theories [66-68].